WHY DO SERIOUSLY INJURED TEXANS HIRE JOE?

 Immediately, even if you are only a little sore on the day of the accident.
 Even a small impact causes the occupants to sustain several thousand pounds of force, and most folks feel like they have been run over by a train 48 hours after the accident.
 If you “tough it out” and don’t go see a doctor, or go to the emergency room, you won’t have medical documentation shortly after the accident.
 The insurance company will likely dispute your contention that the accident caused your injuries.
 They do it almost every time, even when it is quite obvious that you have suffered injuries from a wreck.
 It is important that you continue to see the doctor every time that you hurt so that he can document your injuries, and do the proper testing.

+The claim process is almost always the same regardless of what insurance company you are negotiating with.
 Usually an insurance adjuster calls wanting a person to give a recorded statement, to answer questions, and to sign some forms.
 Ignore the adjuster for now!
 Gather witness names, take photos of the scene, the car, and your injuries.
 Obtain the police report.
 Go to a doctor and get regular medical care if you have been hurt.
 You can take notes and get names of possible witnesses.
 Even take photographs.
 If a police report is filed, be sure you get a copy.
-Once you are able, contact an experienced personal injury law firm to represent you.
+Once you are able, contact an experienced Houston car accident lawyer to represent you.

 Certainly, you can handle your claim if you have minor injuries where hiring an attorney is often unnecessary.
-Most Houston personal injury law firms do not accept small injury cases - there simply isn't enough money involved.
+Most Houston car accident lawyers do not accept small injury cases - there simply isn't enough money involved.
 After an injury attorney spends the money to investigate your claim, pay for copies of your medical bills and records, and charge a fee, you will not end up with much if anything.

 What I recommend you do if you have minor injuries, or a small property damage claim is to deal with the insurance company yourself.
 The key is to document everything.
 Send them all the bills, all the records, provide witness statements, or at least their names, and phone numbers.
 Take some pictures of your injuries if you are bruised or cut.
 And most importantly, keep going to the doctor–if you are in pain–so that the medical doctor or chiropractor can document your injuries.
 Finally, send proof of your lost wages.
 Gather some check stubs, and a note from your employer and doctor to verify your lost time from work.
 You will be able to collect a little money in return for a release of your claim from the insurance company.
 They only make one lump sum payment, so be sure you are healed before signing the release.